mithi/hotels/README.md

 - ➡️ If applicable, Display "Save X%" message to highlight if there's a more expensive competition

-- ➡️ If applicable, show a strikethrough rate of most expensive competitor
+- ➡️ If applicable, show a strikethrough rate of the most expensive competitor

 - ➡️ Show an icon / astesisk to indicate that price is tax inclusive